scorpiosixnine/smalls/README.md

 ## Dependencies

-The only dependency is SkyUI, which is used for the configuration menu.
+Smalls requires SkyUI, Spell Item Distributor (SPID), and JContainers.

-Smalls is compatible with UNP, CBBE, etc. Just use whatever underwear you want.
+Smalls is compatible with UNP, CBBE, 3BA, etc. Just use whichever body and underwear mods you want.

-Smalls knows about certain mods that add underwear, and it pre-populates its list if it detects that they are present.
-If you have a favourite mod you'd like Smalls to know about, please let me know and I will add it.

 ## Known Issues